61040-fa25/concept_backend/design/api-extraction.md

 ### POST /api/ListCreation/addTask

-**Description:** Adds a task to a specified list, initializing it as incomplete and assigning an order number.
+**Description:** Adds a task to a specified list and assigns an order number.

 **Requirements:**
 - listItem containing task is not already in list and adder = owner of list

 **Effects:**
-- a new listItem is created with task = task, taskStatus = incomplete, and orderNumber = itemCount+1.
+- a new listItem is created with task = task and orderNumber = itemCount+1.
 - itemCount is incremented.
 - The new listItem is returned and added to list's set of listItems.